Workplace wellness for a changing world

 HR technologies can help employees both feel and perform better.
 Smart, data-driven solutions are already helping HR teams identify and address employees’ physical issues, such as ergonomic discomfort or fatigue, and mental–emotional problems such as feeling overworked or anxious.

 Sensors and wearables, gamification of wellness goals and milestones, and fitness and wellness apps allow for high levels of engagement.
-Artificial intelligence (AI) for HR and advanced data analytics can help create effective, personalized programs for individuals and recommend improvements to the overall employee wellness initiative.
+Artificial intelligence (AI) for HR and advanced data analytics can help create effective, personalised programmes for individuals and recommend improvements to the overall employee wellness initiative.